raspberrypilearning/sense-hat-data-logger/worksheet2.md

         return sense_data
     ```

   You can find a complete code listing [here](code/Sense_Logger_v3.py).

   Now when you run your code you should be able to switch the collection of different pieces of data **on/off** by changing the settings at the top to **True/Flase**

 ## Logging data at a fixed interval

-    Currently the data logger you have written will collect data as fast as it can (many times a second).
+Currently the data logger you have written will collect data as fast as it can (multiple times a second).
 This is great for many situations, particularly when the environment is changing rapidly.
 However, you may sometimes want to collect data less frequently, when change is more gradual.
 To make this work, you will need to develop your code in a few ways.

-    - Add the some libraries to your code to enable some extra functionality.
+  - Add some libraries to your code to enable extra functionality.
-    - Include a setting to set the interval between logging events
+  - Set the interval between logging events
-    - Write a function which will be run at the start of the program (before the loop) that logs data and then waits for the specified interval.
+  - Write a function which will be run at the start of the program, before the loop, to log data and then wait for the specified interval.
-    - Amend part of the code inside the while loop so that the loop skips logging there if an interval has been set.
+  - Amend part of the code inside the `while` loop so that the loop skips logging there if an interval has been set.

 1. The first step is to import the two library elements at the top of you code:
   - The **sleep** function from the **time** library allows you code to pause between lines of code.